 Backed by a Limited Lifetime Warranty, we guarantee this new suspension will last as long as your MDX is on the road.
 That means once you install it, you’ll never have to spend your hard-earned money on your MDX suspension again.

+You can shop our Acura MDX conversion kits and put your faith in a solution from a technical, experienced, knowledgeable staff who backs their products.
 Once you’re ready to convert, give our Suspension Experts a call at (866) 985-0387.
 They’ll make sure you get exactly what you need and have you riding high once again!

 The Strutmasters Suspension Experts are standing by to answer your technical questions.